rfloarea/etch-a-sketch/README.md

 ### What *is* the change?

-**PixelArted** (pun intended) is going to be a in-browser pixel art canvas.
+**pixelArted** (pun intended) is going to be a in-browser pixel art canvas.
 A simple way to make simple designs.

 Features:
 - custom frame/canvas size and shape;